dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

-*   **Logical-and**, **cast**, **null-check**, **null-assert**, **parenthesized**, **list**, **map**, **record**, or **object**: The union of the pattern variable sets of all of the subpatterns.
+*   **Logical-and**, **cast**, **null-check**, **null-assert**, **parenthesized**, **list**, **map**, **record**, or **object**: The union of the pattern variable sets of all of the immediate subpatterns.

     The union of a series of pattern variable sets is the union of their corresponding sets of variable names.
 Each variable in the resulting set is